From Suppression to Expression

 I Am | Compassion |

 The 7 Ornaments are your unique expressions of who you are — your purpose, your legacy, your contribution, and the love you bring to the world.
-They are discovered through Program for Life (PFL), a journey of deep self exploration that helps you uncover and live your true self expression.
+They are discovered through Program for Life (PFL), a journey of deep self-exploration that helps you uncover and live your true self-expression.

-If something heremoved you -you belong here.These aren't just blogs.
+If something here moved you -you belong here.These aren't just blogs.
 They're lived experiences of hiding, returning, forgiving, and beginning again.
 If you found yourself in someone else's words, there's a place for your story too.
-Want to dive deeper?
-Scroll down to read more blogs |
+Book a free call with a Human Design Educator to know more today!
+Or explore more reflections ↓ |

 Comments